TheByteBunch/bot1/README.md

   - Edit `config.ini` to set feature flags to `1` for the features you would like to use
 - Run the bot
   - `python src/main.py`
+- Running the tests:
+  - `python -m pytest tests/`
+  - Note: this must be run from the root directory of the repository.
 ## Discord bot functions